Sundance Interview: Writer-director-actress Lake Bell of 'In a World…'

 Correct, which is ... when you're doing an independent movie you're able to do that.
 Hopefully you can do that in a studio movie, too.

-Is it weird to notice like the one touch that I loved, which is early on you're wearing a kilt and then later on you're getting dressed for the party and you hold up the same kilt and it's like you have the closet of a real human being and not just a refreshed wardrobe everyday far beyond the salary of this human being.
+Is it weird to notice like the one touch that I loved, which is early on you're wearing a kilt and then later on you're getting dressed for a party a few days later and you hold up the same kilt and it's like you have the closet of a real human being and not just a refreshed wardrobe everyday far beyond the salary of this human being.

 How fun is it to channel your inner trailer person and just bring it down, get low?